The information in this article is up to date for tax year 2025 (taxes filed in 2026).

 - If your client received a letter from the IRS indicating they could once again claim the EITC, complete Form 8862 and retransmit the return.

 - If the return is rejected again for a reason related to the EITC, your client may not yet be able to claim the EITC.
 The IRS advises on steps to take if a claim for EITC is denied.
-Your client may need to pay back claims (plus interest) before claiming the credit.
+In some cases, the IRS requires taxpayers to repay previously disallowed EITC amounts (plus interest) before the credit can be claimed again.

 Reject code R0000-905-01